Karthi-Govindharaju/rectangle-area/README.md

 ## Result:
-Thus the program for caluculating the area of the rectangle is written and output is verified
+Thus the program for caluculating the area of the rectangle is written and output is verified.